Ultimate Spider-Man: Incursion: Plot

 While swinging through Brooklyn, Miles Morales recalls his encounter with Maker who gave him a card to join him in his new universe which Miles discarded.
 (Note: As seen in Ultimate Invasion #1) His baby sister Billie finds the card and is teleported away with Miles in pursuit.
 They arrive in Manhattan on Earth-6160 where their arrival is detected by Spider-Man and his son Richard Parker as Billie lands in Wakanda.
 They also encounter Spot who got his powers from a Stark Box.
 Miles Morales shows up and assists in the fight against Spot.
 Miles explains where he comes from as Spider-Man learns of his Earth-616 counterpart and that he is looking for his baby sister.
 As both Spider-Men assist Miles in looking for Billie, Spot breaks free and catches up to them before being knocked out by Spot again.
 Miles arrival has not gone unnoticed by Maker's Council and H.A.N.D.
-In the European Coalition, Henri Duggary is told about an Incursion by Merlyn.
-The Nick Fury Life Model Decoy is told about "two of them" by a H.A.N.D.
-Agent.
-Lord Ra also senses Miles' arrival.
-Hulk is told about the teleportation energy that is greater than The City's technology and that the energy is associated with Maker.
-Emmanuel da Costa suspects that Maker might've escaped The City.
-Hulk suspects it might be a weapon that Maker left behind.
-In Hi no Kune, Viper mentions to Sunfire that it could be a message.
-In the Eurasian Republic, Magik tells Colossus and Omega Red that it could be an agent.
-Whatever it might be, the members of Maker's Council wants it.
-At the Triskelion, Iron Lad, Captain America, and Doom have also detected the energy.
-The Spider-Men have not had any luck finding Billie.
+The members of Maker's council have differing beliefs on the nature of Miles' arrival, but all seek the teleportation energy.
 After Spider-Man and Richard leave, Miles continues his search until he runs into Ultimates members Giant-Man and Wasp.